 - 1 cup Panko bread crumbs

-- ½ cup Parmesan cheese -- grated + more for garnish
+- 1/2 cup grated Parmesan cheese , plus more for garnish

 - 2 tablespoons milk

-- In a small bowl combine bread crumbs, Parmesan, dried parsley, garlic powder, salt and black pepper.
-Place this mixture in a wide shallow bowl or lipped platter.
-In another shallow bowl, mix egg and milk together.
+- In a wide, shallow bowl combine bread crumbs, Parmesan, parsley, garlic powder, salt and black pepper.
+In another shallow bowl, mix egg and milk with a fork to blend.

 - Heat 2-3 tablespoons of oil in a large skillet over medium heat.
 Prepare veal for the skillet by dipping each cutlet first into the egg and then gently pressing it into the breadcrumb mixture.
-Cook the cutlets in the hot oil until golden brown on both sides, about 2 minutes per side.
+Cook the cutlets in the oil until golden brown on both sides, about 2 minutes per side.
+Add more oil as needed to keep it lightly bubbly around the veal.

-- Place the cooked veal on a rack set inside a rimmed baking sheet, top with a slice of provolone cheese and place in the oven to keep warm until ready to serve.
+- Place the cooked veal on a rack set over a rimmed baking sheet, top with a slice of provolone cheese and place in the warm oven until ready to serve.
+(You can shut the oven off now that it is warm.)

 - To serve, place a veal cutlet over a bed of angel hair pasta, top with marinara, and garnish with fresh parsley and Parmesan cheese.